bcmullins/bcmullins.github.io/dp-reading-group.md

 The differential privacy reading group meets weekly to discuss current works in the differential privacy literature.
 Each meeting, a volunteer presents a paper and the group discusses limitations, extensions, etc.

-If you're interested in attending, contact Miguel Fuentes (mmfuentes@cs.umass.edu).
+If you're interested in attending, contact Miguel Fuentes (mmfuentes@umass.edu).

 <h2>Upcoming Papers</h2>